Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 One of the best places to start is by signing up for a babysitting course.
 At the very least, you should try to sign up for a first aid and CPR class.
 You can usually sign up at a local fire station, blue cross or some other businesses in your area.
 Once you have this under your belt, you’ll be much more qualified.

-You can also start off by babysitting the kids of your friends and family.
+You can also start off by babysitting the children of your friends and family.
 This can be a great way of getting a bit of basic experience.
 You’ll learn how to handle challenging situations and be able to start with confidence.

 Once you’re ready for the real thing, it’s time to land your first gig.
 Try taking the classic route by posting an ad in the local classified or on the information board at your supermarket.